Lunar occultation of Spica

 Objects: Spica

-The Moon will pass in front of Spica (Alpha Virginis), creating a lunar occultation visible from Africa, Western Asia and southern India.
+The Moon will pass in front of Spica (Alpha Virginis), creating a lunar occultation visible from Africa, Western Asia and western India.
 Although the occultation will only be visible across part of the world – because the Moon is so close to the Earth that its position in the sky varies by as much as two degrees across the world – a close conjunction between the pair will be more widely visible.

 Unfortunately the occultation will not be visible from Fairfield.